smbasha47/covid19-data-visualization/README.md

 # Introduction
-Interactive Visualization of Weekly and daily change in COVID-19 cases by country Everything here is self expalnatory.
+Interactive Visualization of Weekly and daily change in COVID-19 cases by country.

+Everything here is self expalnatory.
 [Link to the website](https://covid19.intuceo.com/)

 # Requirements